HotCakeX/Privacy-Anonymity-Compartmentalization/README.md

 In today's day and age, privacy is a bottomless pit.
 As long as you are connected to the Internet, your online activity is monitored or recorded at least by some entity or person somewhere in the world, either intentionally or through bulk data collection.
 The only escape from that is to renounce all electronic devices and dwell in a shielded underground chamber.

 Privacy advertisements, advocates, tools, programs are all fundamentally flawed.
+All they can do at best is to change which entity or company has access to your data.
+They can't prevent the data from being collected in the first place.

 </p>